-Summer’s finally arrived, which means that it’s time to take advantage of your garden.
-Whether you prefer family BBQs, street parties or even Wimbledon parties with strawberries and cream, the garden’s a great place to host guests.
+With Summer being well and truly in full swing, it’s time to take advantage of your garden.
+Whether you prefer family BBQs, street parties or having everyone round to watch a big sporting semi-final, the garden’s a great place to host guests.
 But, when doing this, what are your responsibilities as a tenant, and what should you double check with your landlord?

 If you’re hosting a party or having friends over in the garden then it’s vital that you tell your neighbours about what it is and what time it’ll finish (as well as whether they’re invited, of course).